-2 Our approach
+2 Our approach - Restorative Justice and Restorative Practice

-- 2.1 Good behaviour is essential for effective learning to take place.
-Our School policy presents a fair, consistent and transparent approach towards behaviour management, which combines appropriate discipline with support and encouragement delivered within our caring school environment. - 2.2 We work in partnership with our parents, pupils and staff to create an atmosphere of mutual respect and understanding.
+- 2.1 A restorative school is one which takes a restorative approach to resolving conflict and preventing harm.
+Schools who work restoratively find that relationships are stronger, and learning is more effective, thus reducing the need to resort to sanctions and punishments to 'manage behaviour'.
+Restorative approaches enable those who have been harmed to convey the impact of the harm to those responsible, and for those responsible to acknowledge this impact and take steps to put it right.
+It refers to a range of methods and strategies which can be used both to prevent relationship-damaging incidents from happening and to resolve them if they do happen.
+Restorative approaches are value-based and needs-led and can be seen as part of a broader ethos or culture that identifies strong, mutually respectful relationships and a cohesive community.
+This forms the foundations on which good teaching and learning can flourish. - 2.2 Good behaviour is essential for effective learning to take place.
+Our School policy presents a fair, consistent and transparent approach towards behaviour management, which combines appropriate discipline with support and encouragement delivered within our caring school environment. - 2.3 We work in partnership with our parents, pupils and staff to create an atmosphere of mutual respect and understanding.
 Our written policy reflects this approach in that we balance discipline and sanctions with a strong commitment to encouraging and supporting positive behaviour.
 We expect our staff, parents and pupils to understand and respect the rules of the School and the expectations and responsibilities outlined in this policy.
-We expect both staff and parents to model positive behaviours at all times so that our pupils can benefit fully from their experiences in school. - 2.3 It is important that our staff follow this policy at all times to ensure that it is implemented consistently and effectively.
-We understand that this will ensure that our pupils feel they have been treated fairly compared to others. - 2.4 Should any child display severe emotional, behavioural and social difficulties, it is our role to support them to be resilient and mentally healthy, and to ensure that all children are properly included in the educational experiences and opportunities provided whilst the learning of their peers is not impeded. - 2.5 Where severe problems occur, we expect the child to receive external support, as well as support in school at an early stage, such as via early help services, from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs. - 2.6 Staff work closely with the Special Educational Needs Coordinator (SENCo) and Designated Safeguarding Lead (DSL) to ensure we have a good understanding of the mental health support services available in our locality, both through the NHS and voluntary/private organisations/professionals.
+We expect both staff and parents to model positive behaviours at all times so that our pupils can benefit fully from their experiences in school. - 2.4 It is important that our staff follow this policy at all times to ensure that it is implemented consistently and effectively.
+We understand that this will ensure that our pupils feel they have been treated fairly compared to others. - 2.5 Should any child display severe emotional, behavioural and social difficulties, it is our role to support them to be resilient and mentally healthy, and to ensure that all children are properly included in the educational experiences and opportunities provided whilst the learning of their peers is not impeded. - 2.6 Where severe problems occur, we expect the child to receive external support, as well as support in school at an early stage, such as via early help services, from medical professionals working in specialist Child and Adolescent Mental Health Services (CAMHS), voluntary organisations and local GPs. - 2.7 Staff work closely with the Special Educational Needs Coordinator (SENCo) and Designated Safeguarding Lead (DSL) to ensure we have a good understanding of the mental health support services available in our locality, both through the NHS and voluntary/private organisations/professionals.